ANA GARNICA

 NOTE: Through the COVID-19 pandemic, contact visitations have been suspended.
 Efforts will be made to provide for Virtual Visitations as the technology become available.
 Please contact your child’s probation officer or a Detention supervisor for updates to this procedure.

-1. Residents will be allowed a 5-minute telephone call twice weekly.
+1. Residents will be allowed a 5-minute weekly telephone call.
 Phone call days will be determined by the housing unit the resident is assigned.
 Calls are limited to parents or legal guardians.

-2. Residents will be allowed to call their attorney during reasonable office hours, usually between 8a and 5p.
-Incoming calls will not be accepted for residents unless authorized by the Senior Officer or Director.
+2. Residents will be allowed to call their attorney during reasonable office hours, usually between 8 a.m. and 5 p.m.
+Incoming calls will not be accepted for residents unless authorized by the Unit Manager or Director.

-3. A Detention Officer will dial all calls, based on numbers provided at admission.
+3. A Juvenile Supervision Officer will dial all calls, based on numbers provided by the probation officer.
 The officer will ensure that the party called is on the phone before giving the phone to the youth.
-All calls are documented.
+All calls are documented to ensure the resident's safety.
+During phone calls, excessive profanity is not allowed, discussing their case, or three-way calling is prohibited.
+An officer will let the resident know how much time remains to terminate the call.

 Mail Privileges

 1. Residents are encouraged to write letters while detained.
-They are provided writing materials and postage for at least two letters per day on assigned mail writing days.
+They are provided with writing materials and postage for at least 2 letters per week on assigned mail-writing days.

 2. Residents are not limited to writing materials or postage for legal correspondence.

-3. Residents may send and receive mail from whomever they wish, except for youth in another residential facility or the Texas Department of Corrections, or if the recipient is restricted by the Juvenile Court.
+3. Residents may send and receive mail from approved guardians/parents, except for youth in another residential facility or the Texas Department of Corrections, or if the recipient is restricted by the Juvenile Court.
 Any prohibited mail will be returned to the sender.

 4. All outgoing and incoming mail will be logged in and recorded as to the sender and receiver of the mail.

-5. Mail can be opened, if in some circumstance there is probable cause to believe it contains contraband or may be part of a plan that threatens the security of the facility.
+5. Mail can be opened if there is probable cause to believe it contains contraband or may be part of a plan that threatens the facility's security.

 Mailing Address